ryzom/ryzomcore/tool/quick_start/docker/README.md

 Documentation for developer reference only.

-To add another distribution; simply add a folder with a Dockerfile, and re-run the quick start configure script.
+To add another distribution; simply add a folder with a Dockerfile here or under `.nel/docker`, and re-run the quick start configure script.

 ## Prepare Ubuntu